echa/ng-scrollable/README.md

 When set to true, keyboard events are used for scrolling when the mouse cursor hovers above the content.
 Small steps (30px) are triggered by up, down, left, right keys.
 Large steps (1x container width or height) are triggered by PageUp, PageDown, Home and End keys.
 If horizontal scrolling is inactive (either because `scrollX=='none'` or `contentWidth < containerWidth`) Home and End keys jump to top or bottom in vertical direction.
 **Default: true**

+### useObserver
+When set to true ngScrollable will observe DOM changes inside the scrollable content such as the addition or removal of DOM nodes and automatically trigger a refresh.
+Note that you still need to *manually* refresh after layout changes by sending a `content.changed` event.
+That is when adding or removing CSS classes or styles that influence the size of the scrollable container or any of its content.
+**Default: true**

 ### updateOnResize
 When set to true any window.resize event will trigger a full refresh of the scrollable.
 **Default: true**